Austral snipe: Threats and conservation

 The austral snipes evolved on oceanic islands without land mammals and were ecologically naive with regard to mammalian predators.
 When humans arrived on the islands they lived on they brought with them Polynesian rats and later larger more aggressive predators such as black rats, stoats and feral cats.
 With the arrival of these predators austral snipes quickly became extinct, with the species in Fiji, New Caledonia and Norfolk Island becoming extinct in prehistory.
 Around New Zealand snipes survived on rarely visited offshore islands and on the sub-Antarctic islands.
-The North Island snipe survived until the arrival of European settlers, and the last South Island snipe survived off Stewart Island until 1964, when rats reached Big South Cape Island.
+The North Island snipe survived until the arrival of European settlers, and the last South Island snipe survived off Stewart Island / Rakiura until 1964, when rats reached Taukihepa / Big South Cape Island.
 The island had also been the last refuge of the bush wren and the New Zealand greater short-tailed bat.
 Attempts were made to capture some snipe (and wrens) for translocation to a safe island, but only two snipe were caught and both died two days later.